Vlad-Vasinev/CroakSlider/README.md

 ```
 data-el
 ```
-to your desirable slider elements
+to your desirable popup elements

-2. Fill your slider element with img:
+2. Fill your popup element with img:
 ```
 <img src="slider/mantella-1.jpg" data-el>
 ```